Huotes/CommitMaker/README.md

 Some people ask for a Kleenex when they sneeze, Chuck Norris asks for a body bag.

 Chuck Norris doesn't need to use AJAX because pages are too afraid to postback anyways.

+They had to edit the first ending of 'Lone Wolf McQuade' after Chuck Norris kicked David Carradine's ass, then proceeded to barbecue and eat him.